 How much does it cost to refinance an FHA loan?

-Freedom Mortgage was the #1 VA lender and #1 FHA lender in the United States in 2021, according to Inside Mortgage Finance, 2021.
+Freedom Mortgage is proud to be a top VA and FHA lender in the United States according to Inside Mortgage Finance, Jan-Jun 2023.

 Last reviewed and updated December 2022 by Freedom Mortgage Corporation.